Prajyot-Palimkar/Rock-Paper-Scissor-Data-Logger/README.md

+# Rock Paper Scissor Data Logger

+The motivation behind making this application is to play rock paper scissor in the isolation ward.
+It is a data logger that counts the number of times each of the three signal is recognized.

 ## Installing Libraries

 To run this application, you just need to import the few libraries.
 Following is the code to import the required libraries.